cstrelioff/chrisstrelioffws-sandbox/2014/10/24/inferring_probabilities_a_second_example_of_bayesian_calculations.rst

         def _process_posterior(self):
             """Process the posterior using passed data and prior."""

-            # get all numerators in Bayes' Theorem
-            # - also keep track of denominator = sum of all numerators
             numerators = {}
             denominator = -np.inf
             for p in self.prior: